dharshana/Appcelerator-InstagramApp/README.md

-Appcelerator Instagram App
+#Appcelerator Instagram App
 ---------------------------

-features:
+###features:
 users can see all their exsisting photos in a grid view by login using thire Instaram username and password.
 Photos are loaded only when it is visible. uses also can logout from the application.

-Developed Envirnment:
+###Developed Envirnment
-Application Type :
+Application Type : Mobile App / Android

-Mobile Titanium SDK : 3.5 or the latest on 31st of July 2013
+Titanium SDK : 3.5

-Platform & version: Android 2.3.3
+Platform : Android

-Device: Android emulator Host
+Device Tested : Samsung S3

+Android Version: 4.3

-Operating System: Windows 7
+Operating System: Windows 8

-Titanium Studio: 3.1.1
+Titanium Studio: 4.0.0